Laleh (singer): 2013–2015: Colors and working in the United States

 Her fifth studio album, Colors, was released in the autumn of 2013 across Scandinavia, achieving success across Sweden and Norway.
 In interviews before the album, she stated her intention to challenge herself to create a more cohesive record that didn't spread as much as previous productions.
 However, Laleh was unable to promote the album as intended.
-Three days after the album release, her mother passed away from cancer, and large parts of the promotional plans had to be cancelled.
+Three days after the album release, her mother died from cancer, and large parts of the promotional plans had to be cancelled.

 In the autumn of 2014, the documentary Jag är inte beredd att dö än (I am not ready to die yet) premiered in cinemas.
 The film, directed by Fredrik Egerstrand and Kalle Gustafsson Jerneholm, is a 75-minute long portrait of Laleh's music, background, relationship with their mother and thoughts about life and creation.
 The film was recorded over two years.

 This period marked the first steps of launching Laleh's career outside of Scandinavia.
 In July 2013, Laleh signed with Universal Music Germany.
 Her first release in the German-speaking territories was a re-worked version of "Some Die Young", issued on 30 August 2013 alongside a new version of the music video.
 It became her first song to chart in Germany and achieved top ten success in Austria.

 In 2014 she moved to Los Angeles, signing with Island Records and releasing the EP Boom in September of the same year.
 In November 2014 she was invited to record a version of "Chiquitita" as part of a project by ABBA The Museum in support of UNICEF, subsequently performing the interpretation at the UN General Assembly on 20 November 2014.
 In 2015 she played a series of concerts at The Hotel Café in Los Angeles and at South by Southwest in Austin.
 Her song "Speaking of Truth" was featured in the E!
 Channel original scripted series The Royals in March 2015.
 In 2015, Laleh co-wrote "Stone Cold", "Yes" and "Father" from Demi Lovato's fifth studio album, Confident, and two songs for Tori Kelly's first album Unbreakable Smile.
 She co-wrote, produced and featured on Adam Lambert's 2016 single "Welcome to the Show".
 Lambert and Laleh performed the single live on American Idol.